sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 key="pereira2014main"></d-cite>,
 and later, begin to semantically identify objects based the configural arrangement between their parts <d-cite key="augustine2011parts"></d-cite>.

-All these developments obviously shape how they perceive the similarity between objects and their object recognition abilities over the rest of their life.
-This raises the question of whether off-the-shelf ML models also exhibit these visual properties.
+In this blogpost, we investigate to what extent off-the-shelf ML models also exhibit these properties.

-In this blogpost, we extend previous studies to give a global picture of the potential emergence of toddler-based visual properties in current pre-trained ML models.
+Compared to adults <d-cite key="bowers2023deep,wichmann2023deep"></d-cite>, comparing vision models to toddlers specifically allows to identify which developmental stages are not achieved by vision models.
+We extend previous studies to give a global picture of the potential emergence of toddler-like visual properties in current pre-trained ML models.
 We include diverse models based on supervised learning, semi-weak supervision, robust out-of-distribution image recognition, self-supervised learning with instance discrimination (ID) and masked auto-encoders (MAE), adversarial training, vision-language models and egocentric visual training.
 We also try both convolutional architectures (CNN) and vision transformers (ViT).
-We refer to the end of the blogpost for a complete list of models.
+We refer to the end of the blogpost for a complete list of models and why we chose them.
 Our objective is to 1) complement and extend prior experiments comparing ML to humans to (in)validate prior claims; 2) understand the (dis)similarities between the visual properties of ML models and toddlers; 3) clarify the interplay between different toddler-based visual properties in ML.
 We will also publicly release our